History of Goa: The new Goan polity

-Civil government, jurisdiction
+Civil government and jurisdiction

 An initial aim of the rulers of Goa was military security, especially from the threat posed by the Bijapur sultanate.
 Goa's head of state, often titled the Viceroy, was appointed directly by the Portuguese King.
-The viceroy might consult the finance council, the captain of the armed forces, the fidalgos, the Archbishop of Goa, the chief of judiciary, the Vereador da Fazenda (superintendent of farming), the merchants, and others in informal councils.
+The viceroy might consult the finance council, the captain of the armed forces, the fidalgos, the Archbishop of Goa, the chief of judiciary, the Vereador da Fazenda (superintendent of finance), the merchants, and others in informal councils.
 Commercial success was a primary objective, the purchase in quantity of fine spices to carry back to Europe.
 Ancillary objectives were creation of a spice-trade monopoly with control over merchant competitors, and levying duties on the cargoes of merchant vessels.
 Scores of commercial posts and stations were established, not only throughout India, but from Mozambique (Africa) and Hormuz (the Gulf) to Malacca (Malaya) and Macau (China).

 Portuguese rule in Goa endured for four and a half centuries.
 Its Senate or municipal chamber maintained direct communications with the King and paid a special representative to attend to its interests at Court.
 In 1563 the Governor proposed to make Goa the seat of a parliament representing all parts of the Portuguese east, but this was rejected by the King.
 Eventually Goa was granted the same civic privileges as Lisbon.

 The Portuguese rulers in Goa were either Viceroys or Governors.
 Their original jurisdiction included those possessions of the Portuguese from east Africa to south Asia and east Asia.
 The first viceroy to serve located himself in Kochi to the south of Goa on the Malabar coast; in 1510 this Portuguese seat of government was then established at Velha Goa.